Office of the Superintendent

 The Office of the Superintendent works to direct and develop policy which will implement standards, programs, and assessments that prepare all students for college and careers; facilitate high-impact instruction and leadership through measurement and support of educator effectiveness and family engagement; evaluate and publicize school, district, and state performance and assign awards, technical assistance and interventions; and continually improve Departmental leadership and collaboration with all stakeholders.

-Vacant, Public Information Officer
+Elizabeth Callahan, Public Information Officer

-The Communications Team responds to media inquiries and public record requests while managing the department's website, social media activities, and public relations.
+The Communications Team responds to media inquiries and public record requests while managing the Department's website, social media activities, and public relations.

 State Board of Education